transient-haskell/transient-stack/README.md

 ```
 Read the tutorial to know how to compile and invoke it.

-This program will present a link in the browser and stream fibonnacci numbers to the browser when
-yo click it.  (if you have Docker, you can run it straigh from the console; See [this](https://github.com/transient-haskell/axiom#how-to-install--run-fast)
+This other program will present a link in the browser and stream fibonnacci numbers to the browser when you click it.  (if you have Docker, you can run it straigh from the console; See [this](https://github.com/transient-haskell/axiom#how-to-install--run-fast)

 ```Haskell
 main= keep . initNode $ webFib